TIBCOSoftware/snappydata/docs/troubleshooting/troubleshooting_error_messages.md

 </diagnosis>

 <action> **Solution:** </br>
-If the user application is performing DataFrame/DataSet operations, you must recreate the DataFrame/DataSet and retry the operation.
-In such cases, application needs to catch exceptions of type **org.apache.spark.sql.execution.CatalogStaleException** and **java.sql.SQLException** (with SQLState=X0Z39) and retry the operation.
-Check the following code snippet to get a better understanding of how this scenario should be handled:
+If a Select query encounters this error, that query is retried internally by the product up to ten times, and user intervention may not be necessary.
+However, after the ten retries, the query shows an exception, and the application needs to retry the query.
+Also, if the user application is performing DataFrame/DataSet operations, you must recreate the DataFrame/DataSet and retry the operation.
+In such cases, the application needs to catch exceptions of type **org.apache.spark.sql.execution.CatalogStaleException** and j**ava.sql.SQLException** (with SQLState=X0Z39) and retry the operation.
+Check the following code snippet to get a better understanding of how you can handle this scenario:

 ```pre
 int retryCount = 0;